 Swansboro, NC is the perfect 2-night getaway for families, couples, or friends.

-It, honestly, has something for everyone within a few short blocks.
+There is something for everyone within a few short blocks.

 Location, Location, Location